 8:00 – 9:00 AM (Tuesdays)

-This is an interactive conference for all residents geared toward discussing an interesting case from the prior night’s admissions.
-This time is used for brief case review, but primarily focuses on disease management.
+This is an interactive conference for all residents geared toward discussing an interesting or unusual case with good teaching points.
+Residents on our teaching teams take turns presenting a brief case review, but primarily focuses on disease management.
 From our discussion, we are able to generate PICO or clinical questions to guide further learning and stimulate discussion on our resident/faculty group chat.
 This conference is moderated by our chief resident with support by core faculty.

 8:00 AM – 9:00 AM (Tuesdays every other month)

 This is an engaging conference for all residents led by one of our Cardiologists where residents review systematic approaches to EKG reading.
 Time is also spent discussing a variety of EKG cases ranging from those commonly encountered on the floors to rare and unique conditions.